Palestinian President Arrives In Doha

-Doha, Qatar: The President of the sisterly State of Palestine HE Mahmoud Abbas, arrived in Doha this evening, on a working visit to the country.

-Upon his arrival at Hamad International Airport, HE and the accompanying delegation were received by Minister of State at the Ministry of Foreign Affairs HE Dr. Mohammed bin Abdulaziz bin Saleh Al-Khulaifi, and Ambassador of the State of Palestine to Qatar HE Munir Abdullah Ghannam.
+(MENAFN- Gulf Times) Palestinian President Mahmoud Abbas arrived in Doha on Sunday evening for a working visit.
+He and the accompanying delegation were welcomed upon arrival at Hamad International Airport by HE the Minister of State at the Ministry of Foreign Affairs Dr Mohamed bin Abdulaziz bin Saleh al-Khulaifi and Palestinian ambassador to Qatar Munir Abdullah Ghannam.
+(QNA)

 Legal Disclaimer: